Electa-Git/Z-tool/README.md

 Z-tool is a python-based implementation for the analysis of modern power systems.
 The basic functionalities are impedance/admittance scan and stability assessment.
 The scan is done based on an already existing project/model in PSCAD according to the preferences of the user.
-The following features are currently under development:
+The following features are currently proved:
 - [x] Voltage perturbation
-- [ ] Current/voltage perturbation
-- [ ] PSCAD library
-- [ ] Stability assessment

 ## Installation
 To use the tool, the following pre-requisites are needed